exonum/exonum-doc/src/home/design-overview.md

 - How should each transaction type be executed; what checks should be made before adopting the transaction?

-To go deeper, please refer to our demos and tutorials: **TODO: link to demos**
+To go deeper, please refer to our demos and tutorials: **TODO: link to tutorials**

 ## 2. The network structure

 The network consist of big amount of the connected peer-to-peer nodes.
 These nodes have different rights and different functionality.

-1. The full-nodes save whole copy of the blockchain.
+1. The full-nodes replicate the entire contents of the blockchain.
 They can generate new transactions but they cannot choose which transactions should be adopted.
 They cannot generate new blocks.
 2. The validators do not implement business logics.
 They provide the network